Jbleezy/BO1-Reimagined/README.md

 ### Spikes (Shangri-La)
 * Deal 50 damage to players
-* 50% change of Killing a zombie
+* 50% chance of killing a zombie
 * Will not activate if the player is in the air, crouch, prone, or down

 ### Waterfall (Shangri-La)